-In the heart of the Santa Ynez wine country, here are five authentic things not to miss in Santa Maria.
+In the heart of the Santa Maria Valley wine country, here are five authentic things not to miss.

 1. Doc Burnstein’s Ice Cream Lab